ashleybaxter/iamashley/_posts/2016-12-16-jacks-year-in-review.markdown

 <h3>What's Next?</h3>

-I want to grow Jack into a community for freelancers.
+I want to grow With Jack into a community for freelancers.
 To have a body of designers, developers and more, it seems wasteful to not build in community features.
 A forum for discussion, a job board, accountability or collaboration features… I don't know yet.
-If there's anything you'd like to see from Jack, <a href="http://twitter.com/iamashley">let me know</a>.
+If there's anything you'd like to see from With Jack, <a href="http://twitter.com/iamashley">let me know</a>.

 My big goal is to punch an insurer's rates into my system so quotes and cover are instant.
 I hope I can make that happen in 2017, but it all depends on the volume of business I continue placing.